Alfresco/docs-activiti-enterprise/docs/administrator/deploy/upgrade.md

 Some considerations for upgrading applications to be aware of are that:

 * An application can be upgraded to a released project version that is lower than the one currently deployed, however the application version will still increment.
 * Applications can only be upgraded through the deployment service.
 This means that if an application was deployed via Helm it cannot be upgraded.
+* [UIs](../../modeling/interfaces.md) will be added and removed between versions based on whether they exist in the project.
+If only the `type` is changed and the `name` remains the same then the `type` will not be updated between versions.
 * It is not possible to change an application name when upgrading an application.
 * It is not possible to use a different Docker image for any service when upgrading an application except for its connectors.
 * It is not possible to edit or add any variables to services when upgrading an application, except for its connectors.